 Who is Graham?

 As an innovator in an evolving healthcare world, Graham Healthcare Group has been designing business and technology solutions to drive better care, outcomes, and productivity within its own home health and hospice companies for over 20 years.
 Graham currently partners with five companies across three states to manage post-acute services, and is committed to radically changing “the home care model by putting patients and their families at the top of the paradigm.”
 Through Bridge Connector, Graham Healthcare quickly realized benefits of integration.

 Like most healthcare providers, Graham Healthcare utilizes multiple systems that allow them to provide innovative solutions and a better patient experience.
 This also requires establishing a central “source of truth” for patient information, which can accept data from a multitude of otherwise disparate sources.
 Some of Graham’s preferred systems include Patient Ping, a care coordination tool that provides real-time notifications when patients receive care anywhere, Connect America, a fall detection and medical alert system, and Homecare Homebase, the home health and hospice EHR.
 In order to use these tools effectively, Graham Healthcare needed for all platforms to be connected to a central source of truth, and for the right employees at the right facilities to receive notifications as quickly as possible.

-Bridge Connector Solutions:
+Bridge Connector Solutions: Benefits of Integration

 One of the first steps to a successful integration project is to identify the main “source of truth” when it comes to patient data.
 Once Graham identified Salesforce as their main source of truth, Bridge Connector worked to ensure Graham’s workflow and data moved seamlessly between Salesforce and three other systems.

 The first was Connect America, a nurse alert system.
 Through the Bridge Connector integration, patients are now automatically onboarded in Salesforce when they are assigned a nurse alert system, and anytime that nurse alert system is used, a notification comes through in Salesforce to immediately alert the team, and the incident is automatically logged.